protect pa jobs

 We will ensure our electric grid remains reliable, that all sources of energy are used to power that grid and Pennsylvanians are shielded from unreasonable environmental standards and regulations that will ultimately raise consumer costs and create an uncertain energy future.

-- Passed Senate Bill 35 (Langerholc) to eliminate the 2023 automatic gas tax increase.
+- Senate Bill 35 (Langerholc) eliminates the 2023 automatic gas tax increase.
+More

-- Passed Senate Resolution 9 (Langerholc) urging the Biden administration to restart and expedite the completion of the Keystone XL pipeline to bolster energy independence and create up to 60,000 jobs annually.
+- Senate Resolution 9 (Langerholc) urges the Biden administration to restart and expedite the completion of the Keystone XL pipeline to bolster energy independence and create up to 60,000 jobs annually.
+More

 Workforce Development & Job Opportunities